CatchTheTornado/askql/README.md

 3. Build the project
    `npm run build`

-4) Link the project to askql command
+4. Link the project to askql command
    `npm link`

-Now you should be able to launch the interpreter (We use REPL for that).
+Now you should be able to launch the interpreter (we use REPL for that).
 `askql`

 ### Usage